CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ### Running the pipeline

-See the main `ShapePipe` redme for more details.
+See the main `ShapePipe` readme for more details.

-In the following, to have consistent paths, we assume that the pipeline is installed in `~/ShapePipe`.
-In addition, a directory (or symbolic link) `~/ShapePipeRun` exists where the pipeline is run.
-This directory contains a sub-directory `~/input` with input CFIS images, and a directory `~/output`, where all output files will be written.
+In the following, to have consistent paths, we assume the existence of the following directories or links:

+- `~/ShapePipe`: Installation path of the pipeline.
+E.g. point to the directory cloned from `github`.
+- `~/ShapePipeRun`: Run path of the pipeline.
+Go here to run the pipeline modules.
+  - `~/ShapePipeRun/output`: Output directory, to be created by the user before running the pipeline.
+- `CFIS`: Path of downloaded CFIS images.

 In general, a call to the pipeline is done as follows: